freysn/ldg_core/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-/ldg_core/ can both be used to optimize the placement of member of data collections as well as rendering the resulting grid.
+*ldg_core* can both be used to optimize the placement of member of data collections as well as rendering the resulting grid.

 - run_examples_1k.sh exemplifies the usage for datasets with 1024 members
 - run_examples_full.sh demonstrates the usage for the full datasets (note that this requires more compute time and memory to run)